minqiaowang/minqiaowang.github.io/globally-distributed-database-with-raft/setup-environment/setup-environment.md

 ### MAC or Windows CYGWIN Emulator

-1. Open up a terminal (MAC) or cygwin emulator as the opc user.
+1. Open up a terminal (MAC) or cygwin emulator connect the gsmhost instance as the opc user.
 Enter yes when prompted.

     ````
-    ssh -i ~/.ssh/optionskey opc@<Your Compute Instance Public IP Address>
+    ssh -i ~/.ssh/optionskey opc@<Your GSM host Public IP Address>
     ````

 2. After successfully logging in, proceed to Step 5.